-In this paper, in contrast to other works on SN, we use the data-flow approach introduced in [7] for solving the Laplace equation using a stencil with a von Neumann neighborhood that provided the second degree of accuracy compared to the fourth degree of (3), (4) using a stencil with a Moore neighborhood.
+Note that within this paper, in contrast to a series of publications on SN, we use the data-flow approach introduced in [7] for solving the Laplace equation using a stencil with a von Neumann neighborhood that provided the second degree of accuracy compared to the fourth degree of (3), (4) using a stencil with a Moore neighborhood.
 The Sleptsov-Salwicki rule (5)-(7) yields the maximal parallelism for subsequent hardware implementation.
 We avoid alternatives, composing structural conflict-free nets [15] where $F' = F$ .